China–Nigeria relations: Treatment of Nigerians in China

-Commerce
+Political relations

+Nigeria follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

+In July 2019, UN ambassadors of 37 countries, including Nigeria, signed a joint letter to the United Nations Human Rights Council defending China's persecution of Uyghurs.
+Nigeria was one of 16 countries that defended China in 2019 but did not do so in 2020.

+Economic relations

 Bilateral trade reached US$3 billion in 2006 – up from $384 million in 1998.
 During Chinese President Hu Jintao's visit in 2006, China secured four oil drilling licenses and agreed to invest $4 billion in oil and infrastructure development projects in Nigeria, and both nations agreed to a four-point plan to improve bilateral relations – a key component of which was to expand trade and investments in agriculture, telecommunications, energy, and infrastructure development.
 Furthermore, China agreed to buy a controlling stake in the Kaduna oil refinery that would produce 110000 oilbbl/d.
 Nigeria also promised to give preference to Chinese oil firms for contracts for oil exploration in the Niger Delta and Chad Basin.
 In 2006, China also agreed to grant a loan of $1 billion to Nigeria to help it upgrade and modernize its railway networks.
 In 2005, Nigeria agreed to supply PetroChina with 30000 oilbbl/d of oil for $800 million.
 In 2006, the CNOOC purchased a share for $2.3 billion in an oil exploration block owned by a former defence minister.
 China has also pledged to invest $267 million to build the Lekki free trade zone near Lagos.
 However, the "flooding" of Nigerian markets with cheap Chinese goods has become a sensitive political issue, as – combined with the importation of second-hand European products – it has adversely affected domestic industries, especially in textiles, and led to the closure of 65 textile mills and the laying-off of 150,000 textile workers over the course of a decade.
 Nigerian militants have also threatened to attack Chinese workers and projects in the Niger Delta.
 In 2010, trade between the two countries was worth US$7.8 billion.
 In 2011, Nigeria was the 4th largest trading partner of China in Africa and in the first 8 months of 2012, it was the 3rd.

 In April 2018, Nigeria signed a $2.4-billion currency swap deal valid for 3 years.
 In 2019, bilateral trade between China and Nigeria reached $19.27 billion.